-I have developed and facilitated a series of active (or student-centered learning) workshops for faculty across a variety of disciplines, as well as for faculty within specific disciplines.
+I have developed and facilitated a series of workshops and seminars for faculty across a variety of disciplines, as well as for faculty within specific disciplines.
 Below, you will find a sample of some of the workshop materials.

-The work on this section of the site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+All work on this section of the site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Please feel free to reuse and remix these materials for your own (non-commercial) purposes.
-If you’d like the accompanying handouts and materials, please contact me
+If you’d like the accompanying handouts and materials, please contact me.

 In January 2019, I presented “Collaborative, Contract, and ‘Alternative’ Grading Methods” to the Teaching and Learning Collaboratory at Macaulay Honors College.
 Here are the slides from the presentation.